redhat-sa-brazil/jdv-opendata/README.md

 ## Possible improvements
-* Use environment variables to create datasources and resources adapters (instead of using standalon-openshift.xml file)
 * Externalize the internal cache to JBoss Data Grid
 * Use 3Scale to control the Open Data API
+* Use ansible to automatize the installation process